iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 #### Age Groups
 The following age groups are now required for Individual and Pairs events at Unicon: 0-14, 15-UP, Jr. Expert, and Expert.

+#### Group Freestyle: Dismount Score
+This formula has been updated to calculate the dismount score for groups of all sizes to give more consistent results.

 ## 8 Freestyle: Standard Skill
 No substantial rule changes were made.